Akhenaten Biography – Family, Reign, Achievements & Facts

 Birth, education and early life

-At the time that Akhenaten was born, his father, Pharaoh Amenhotep III, had been king for eight or nine years.
+At the time Akhenaten’s birth, his father, Pharaoh Amenhotep III, had been king for eight or nine years.
 What this means is that the future pharaoh of Egypt was born around 1378 BCE.

 His mother, Tiye (Tiy), was the chief wife of Amenhotep III.
 He was the second son of his father, behind his older brother Thutmosis who died unexpectedly.
 Thutmosis’ death meant that the young Akhenaten became heir to Amenhotep III.

 As it was typical for Egyptian princesses and princes, Akhenaten was most likely given a very sound education by retainers in the royal court.
 Egyptian high priest Wennefer (Parennefer) is said to have tutored the young Akhenaten.
-Another very famous tutor of Akhenaten was Aanen, his uncle and the second priest of the god Amun, and Amenhotep son of Hapu, a very important noble and senior court official of Pharaoh Amenhotep III.
+Other very famous tutors of Akhenaten include Aanen, his uncle and the second priest of the god Amun, and Amenhotep son of Hapu, a very important noble and senior court official of Pharaoh Amenhotep III.